Colombo crime family: Second Family War (1971–1975)

 After this assassination attempt, Yacovelli, fearing further attempts at reprisal from the Gallo crew, fled New York.
-With Yacovelli, the family's consigliere, now on the run and its underboss, Mineo, having previously made it clear that he had no interest in stepping up to the top position, the door appeared to be wide open for Persico, now a capo and the leader of a powerful faction within the family, to permanently take over as boss.

-Persico, however, had been sent to prison on federal hijacking charges in January earlier that year, so another capo named Vincenzo Aloi, a son of well-respected former capo Sebastiano "Buster" Aloi as well as the godson of Carlo Gambino, became the new acting boss.
-Aloi's tenure as acting boss was to be short-lived as well, however, as he was convicted of perjury on June 26, 1973, for lying to a grand jury when he claimed he had not visited a Colombo family safe house in Nyack, New York prior to the Gallo murder.
+With Yacovelli now on the run and Mineo, the family's underboss, having previously made it clear that he had no interest in controlling the family, the door appeared to be wide open for Persico, now a powerful caporegime, to permanently take over as boss.
+Perisco had been sent to federal prison on hijacking charges in January 1972, so another capo named Vincenzo Aloi, the son of well-respected former capo Sebastiano "Buster" Aloi as well as Carlo Gambino's godson, became the new acting boss.
+Aloi's tenure was to be short-lived, as he was convicted of perjury on June 26, 1973.
 After his conviction, Aloi, who was free on bail pending an appeal, stepped down as acting boss.

-Joseph "Joey" Brancato, acting capo for John "Sonny" Franzese while the latter was serving a 50-year sentence at Leavenworth for bank robbery, then stepped up and became acting boss.
-Brancato, however, had no interest in a permanent leadership position and only took the job of acting boss for the purpose of finally negotiating an end to the war with the Gallo crew, which by then had split itself into two groups that had started fighting each other.
-To finally resolve the conflict, Brancato and the bosses of the other New York families negotiated an agreement in which Albert Gallo and his remaining crew left the Colombo family and peacefully joined the Genovese family.
-The Gallo wars were finally over.
+Joseph "Joey" Brancato, acting capo for John "Sonny" Franzese while Franzese was serving a fifty-year federal sentence for bank robbery, became acting boss.
+Brancato had no interest in a permanent leadership position and only took the job for the purpose of finally negotiating an end to the war with the Gallo crew, which by then had split itself into two groups that had started fighting each other.
+To resolve the conflict, Brancato and the bosses of the other Five Families negotiated an agreement in which Albert Gallo and his remaining crew left the Colombo family and peacefully joined the Genovese family.

 Having successfully negotiated a peaceful resolution to the Gallo wars, Brancato stepped down as acting boss and returned to running his Long Island crew.
 With no other viable candidates standing in his way, the imprisoned Persico officially took over the Colombo family by the end of 1973, placing Thomas DiBella in charge of the family as acting boss and promoting his brother Alphonse "Allie Boy" Persico to consigliere and Anthony "Tony Shots" Abbatemarco to underboss.